Barcelona Card Review: Is the All Inclusive Pass Worth It?

 What’s Included in the Barcelona Card

-- Unlimited Transport: bus, metro, tram, overland rail, and the Montjuic funicular.
+- Unlimited Transport: bus, the Barcelona metro, tram, overland rail, and the Montjuic funicular.

 - Free Airport Transfer: (metro, train, or bus) from Barcelona airport to city centre.

-- Free Admission to 25 Museums: including the Picasso Museum, the Antoni Tàpies Foundation, the Joan Mirò Foundation, MACBA, MNAC, CCCB, the Chocolate Museum, and more.
+- Free Admission to 25 Museums: including the Picasso Museum, Moco Museum, the Antoni Tàpies Foundation, the Joan Mirò Foundation, MACBA, MNAC, CCCB, the Chocolate Museum, and more.

-- Barcelona Attraction Discounts Up to 40%: La Pedrera, Casa Batllo, Casa Vicens, Wax Museum, Erotica Museum, the Aquarium, Zoo, Poble Espanyol, Palau de la Musica, and more.
+- Barcelona Attraction Discounts Up to 40%: La Pedrera, Casa Batllo, Casa Vicens, Mirador Torre Glories, Wax Museum, Erotica Museum, the Aquarium, Zoo, Poble Espanyol, Palau de la Musica, and more.

-- Tour Discounts: on bike tours, scooters, walking tours etc.
+- Tour Discounts: on bike tours, Barcelona scooter rental, walking tours etc.

 Barcelona Card Prices